Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment

-The literature on statistical decision rules utilizes the distribution of treatment effects to design treatment assignment rules that maximize mean social welfare, typically defined as the mean post-treatment outcome \citep{manski2004statistical,dehejia2005program,hirano2009asymptotics,stoye2009minimax,stoye2012minimax,kitagawa2018should,athey2021policy}.
-We rely on the theoretical guarantees from this literature to conduct two exercises.
-First, we compute the optimal allocation scheme based on a specified objective function to solicit Medicaid applications---the intent-to-treat (ITT) scenario---using integer programming \citep{kitagawa2018should}.
+Estimating heterogeneous treatment effects opens the doorway for performing interesting policy learning exercises that help understand alternative treatment assignment regimes and target program recipients with educational interventions.
+We perform two exercises leveraging the estimated heterogeneous effects in the intent-to-treat (ITT) scenario.
+We focus on the ITT context for the policy learning exercises because it more closely aligns with the practical problem of allocating Medicaid spots in Oregon's expansion of OHP Standard to a new population.
+Both exercises draw heavily on the literature on statistical decision rules that uses the distribution of treatment effects to design treatment assignment rules that maximize mean social welfare, typically defined as the mean post-treatment outcome \citep{manski2004statistical,dehejia2005program,hirano2009asymptotics,stoye2009minimax,stoye2012minimax,kitagawa2018should,athey2021policy}.

+The first exercise is a theoretical one that estimates an alternative treatment assignment scheme selecting whom to solicit applications from to achieve a well-defined objective.
+This alternative treatment assignment scheme is necessarily infeasible because state Medicaid administrators cannot use it in practice to solicit applications.
+However, we estimate the alternative assignment scheme to contrast those selected under it with the observed random assignment scheme in the data.
+The question we seek to answer here is, how should a social planner who wants to optimize some objective function (e.g., minimize unnecessary ED use) optimally choose people to treat (i.e., solicit applications from in the Oregon context), and how would the assigned population differ from the lottery population?

+In this exercise, we compute the optimal allocation scheme based on a specified objective function to solicit Medicaid applications using integer programming \citep{kitagawa2018should}.
 The integer programming approach lets us incorporate capacity constraints, allowing us to restrict the selected sample to equal the number of lottery winners in the Oregon experiment.
-We do not impose additional constraints on the budgetary costs of the program, but incorporating them is straightforward.
 We then compare the population selected based on the optimal linear program to those who won the Oregon lottery.